 Perfume, cologne, body spray, body mist, scented lotion, and any other scented toiletry item are all theoretically permitted on planes.

 Perfume and cologne are restricted to 500 ml (17 fl oz) containers, with a total of 2 liters (68 fl oz) allowed per passenger across all bags.
 Perfumes are considered dangerous substances due to the presence of alcohol and the fact that they are flammable.
 Perfumes and colognes that do not contain alcohol or are not flammable would theoretically be allowed on planes in unlimited quantities; however, TSA officers find it too difficult to make this distinction, and instead classify all perfumes and colognes as "hazardous."

-Other scented personal care items, such as body spray, body mist, and body lotion, may or may not be permitted in any quantity, at the discretion of the individual security guard.
-However, if the item does not resemble perfume, is not an aerosol, and does not bear the flammable substance markings on the packaging, then it should be permitted in checked luggage in any quantity.
+Other scented personal care items, such as body spray, body mist, and body lotion, may or may not be allowed in any quantity, at the discretion of the individual security guard.
+As a rule of thumb, however, any item that doesn't smell like perfume, isn't an aerosol, and doesn't bear the flammable substance markings on the packaging should be permitted in checked luggage.